AkeemAllen/cups/ReadMe.md

 `yarn install` Once again, this command installs all of the packages necessary to run the app

-`nodemon server.js` This command starts the server for the application on http://localhost:5000 by default
+`yarn start` This command starts the server for the application on http://localhost:5000 by default

 To test this simply navigate to http://localhost:5000